rngesus-wept/puflantu/artifacts/crab.md

 ## Turn 17 (Pidgey plays AV)

-[Pidgey plays AV which means 'imperfective marker' and gets 29 points]
+[Pidgey plays AV which means 'imperfective marker' and ATIMOVA gets 29 points]
 *1 tile*

 Pidgey: This is all I have.
 "AV".